 • Certificate of Competency as a Marine Engineer, 4th Class Certificate issued by Transport Canada

-• You have demonstrated knowledge of seamanship principles and practices
+• Demonstrated knowledge of seamanship principles and practices

-• You have knowledge of routine and emergency procedures relative to Marine Operations
+• Knowledge of routine and emergency procedures relative to Marine Operations

-• You have knowledge of operation and maintenance of engines, generators, water and power supply, hydraulic systems and ramps, and other mechanical equipment
+• Knowledge of operation and maintenance of engines, generators, water and power supply, hydraulic systems and ramps, and other mechanical equipment

-• You are familiar with use and maintenance of all lifesaving and firefighting equipment aboard ferries
+• Familiarity with use and maintenance of all lifesaving and firefighting equipment aboard ferries

-• You can use problem-solving and analytical skills to detect problems or potential problems in equipment and responding appropriately in emergency situations.
+• Problem-solving and analytical skills to detect problems or potential problems in equipment and respond appropriately in emergency situations

-• You have planning and organizational skills to conduct shift inspections of onboard equipment and other equipment maintenance
+• Planning and organizational skills to conduct shift inspections of onboard equipment and other equipment maintenance

-• You have interpersonal and communication skills in dealing courteously with passengers and other members of the public, and a commitment to delivering quality customer service
+• Interpersonal and communication skills in dealing courteously with passengers and other members of the public, and a commitment to delivering quality customer service

 1 Permanent, 295 Ontario St, Kingston, East Region